alyxqz/guildDemo/README.md

 ## 📋 Description

-This **working** SuiteScript 2.1 solution automates Vendor validation and file transfer via sftp in NetSuite
+This SuiteScript 2.1 solution automates Vendor validation and file transfer via sftp in NetSuite

 Detailed Script attached as **vendValidation.js**